qwertie/home/misc/Atlas-Shrugged-book-review.md

 It is not until Part 2 Chapter 6 that we learn that Rearden Steel actually has a union, and this is mentioned only because the head of the union quits:

 > The  first  man  to  quit  at  Rearden  Steel  was  Tom  Colby,  rolling  millforeman, head of the Rearden Steel Workers Union.
-For ten years, he hadheard  himself  denounced  throughout  the  country,  because  his  was  a “company union” and because he had never engaged in a violent conflict with the management.
+For ten years, he hadheard  himself  denounced  throughout  the  country,  because  his  was  a "company union" and because he had never engaged in a violent conflict with the management.
 This was true: no conflict had ever been necessary; Rearden paid a higher wage scale than any union scale in the country, forwhich he demanded—and got—the best labor force to be found anywhere.

 Given the decline of unions in the decades since 1957, it's interesting that Rand takes unions so much for granted that the existence of a union at Rearden's company isn't important enough to mention for several hundred pages.
 Notice also that Rand's hero pays high wages.
 No doubt this is not because Rearden is "fair" (one of Rand's four-letter words, alongside "practical") but because he wants to buy "the best" people.
 Yet wouldn't he be able to pay lower average wages if there wasn't a union, and keep more profit for himself?
 Rand's character publicly tells everyone that he only cares about making money, and does not shy away from lavish spending on himself and family or friends, but it's clear that Rand's heroes are not as greedy as they proudly claim they are.